Tiescoolio/AI-Group-Project-Kunstmatige-Koningen/README.md

 ## Questions To Be Answered

+- Which solution would you prefer for the storage issues as described below in Notes On The Project?
+- Should an instance of this code run in the cloud directly during the course, for general demonstrations?
 - How secretive should I be about this data?
 Can a database containing all of it be exposed to the outside world?
-- Which of the possible expansions are necessities for
+- Which of the possible expansions are necessities for future usage?

 ## Possible Expansions

 - Search functionality (either piecemeal or full-text/dynamic)
 - Test recommendation service elsewhere in the cloud
 - Automatically generated product images
-- Additional styling
 - Session ID synonyms

-## Notes about the Project
+## Notes On The Project

 When testing this project, the following issues arose when trying to work with the full dataset provided: